Varathan Movie Review

 In one of the scenes in the beginning portions, Abey played by Fahadh Faasil sees a cockroach.
 Priya immediately kills it, but Abey reacts differently as he didn’t want to kill it.
 The same Abey sees the insect again, but this time his attitude is precisely the opposite.
 It is this transformation that happens in the character that Fahadh has portrayed well.
 The two shades to the role have come out quite good on screen.
 Aishwarya Lakshmi, the female lead was right up there matching her male counterpart in all departments of acting.
 It was another character that suited her just like Mayanadhi.

-Dileesh Pothen and Sharafudeen are actors who made a presence among the actors on the supporting side with the latter taking up a role which was new to him.
+Dileesh Pothen and Sharafudeen are actors who made a presence among the actors on the supporting side with the latter taking up a role that was new to him.
 As I already mentioned, the impressive work is done by the technical team earlier, not going into them again.

-Varathan is one film that deserves to be viewed on the big screen itself.
+Varathan is one of the filmy ace that deserves to be viewed on the big screen itself.
 Yes, it has a slow-paced narrative for the first half, but that sluggishness in pace and gradual development in the story was what the plot demanded.
 The film has enough interesting elements to captivate the audience.
-One can fault the movie by saying too much focus was on the technical aspects to cover up a threadbare storyline.
+One can fault the Varathan movie by saying too much focus was on the technical aspects to cover up a threadbare storyline.
 However, somehow, I did enjoy the film and liked the way the events shaped up that ended on a convincing note.